kahlys/pika/README.md

 # pika

-pika generates simple pki for dev environment and test purpose
+pika generates simple pki for dev and test environment